nelenkov/android-backup-extractor/README.md

 If you don't specify a password the backup archive won't be encrypted but only compressed.

+Alternatively:

+Use to bundled Ant script to create a an all-in-one jar and run with:

+java -jar abe.jar pack|unpack [parameters as above]

+(Thanks to Jan Peter Stotz for contributing the build.xml file)

 More details about the backup format and the tool implementation in the associated blog post: